Leaflet: What you will need to pay

 What you pay

-If you qualify for support from us, you will likely need to pay towards it.
+If you qualify for support from us, it's likely you'll need to pay towards it.
 Most people pay for some or all of their care.
 The amount you pay depends on your circumstances and is called your ‘client contribution’.

 We work out how much you will pay by doing a financial assessment.